Did you know that there is a well-studied substance known to be critical for long-term health in dogs and cats? Your pet may be missing it.

 Omega-3 Fatty Acids

-These amazing fatty acids work in every cell in your pet’s body as foundational support for cellular function.
-Thousands of studies have been done in humans, and even in pets there have been many studies done showing their benefits
+A critical nutrient for optimal health and fighting disease in dogs and cats, these amazing fatty acids work in every cell in your pet's body as foundational support for cellular function.
+Thousands of studies have been done in humans and animals showing their benefits.

 - Reduces hot spots

 - Nourishes the coat for a natural sheen

 Benefits for Inflammation

 - Produces hormone-like substances known as eicosonoids that suppress inflammatory compounds such as PGE 2.
 In other words, a dog or cat diet rich in Omega-3 fatty acids will help reduce inflammation and allergy response.

 Benefits Your Pet's Brain